Looking to buy a shipping container? You have numerous options, and one of the first things you should do is determine which one fits your needs.

 - Interior: A plywood insert covers the floor in most shipping containers.
 Look for evidence of water damage or mold; plywood will be softer, discolored or black in areas that are been repeatedly wet.
 Overall, inspect the general condition: Are there large areas of rust?
 Does the interior have dirt or grime that can’t be removed by cleaning?
 Is there an overpowering smell?

-Other Considerations When Buying a Container
+3 More Considerations When Choosing a Shipping Container

 Size and the condition of the container are the two most important decisions you will make.
 Yet, there are plenty of other considerations.
 They include: